Transporting Hazardous Waste

 - Transportation of Dangerous Goods Act and Regulations

-Except where there is an exemption, anyone transporting hazardous waste in excess of a certain amount in B.C. requires a valid licence to transport issued by the Province.
+Except where there is an exemption, anyone transporting hazardous waste in excess of a certain amount in B.C. requires a valid licence to transport issued by the B.C. government.
 Licences to transport are usually valid for 1 year from the date of issuance.

 The prescribed amount is given in the table below: